Southern black korhaan: Description

 The southern black korhaan is a ground-dwelling bird with some sexual dimorphism.
 The male's main body plumage is of a checkered black and white with a black underbelly and neck.
 It also displays some white on the underwings, on the cheeks and in stripes over the eyes.
 The female, in contrast, has the whole of her head, neck and breast the same colour as her body, which is checkered brown and white.
 Both the female and the male have bright yellow legs.

 The male is slightly larger than the female.
 The male has a wingspan of 27 cm (10.6 in) to 28 cm (11.0 in) and the female a wingspan of 25 cm (9.8 in) to 26 cm (10.2 in).
 The tail is about 12 cm (4.7 in) to 13 cm (5.1 in) long.
 The male's bill is larger with a length of 3.8 cm to 3.9 cm (1.5 in), while the female's is about 3.5 cm (1.4 in) long.
 The bill is of a reddish colour with a black tip.
 Lifespan averages 10 years.

 Distribution and habitat

 The southern black korhaan is endemic to southwestern South Africa, ranging from Namaqualand, south to Cape Town, and east to Makhanda.
-It occupies about 254,000 sqkm.
+As of 2020, its estimated suitable habitat throughout its range is approximately 20,355 sqkm.
 It prefers open, semi-arid habitats such as shrub-lands and savannahs where it can easily prey on grass-dwelling arthropods, also grasslands adjoining marshland.